-82. The following amounts are payable to the Responsible Entity from the Project's proceeds:
+84. The following amounts are payable to the Responsible Entity from the Project's proceeds:

-- Costs of Harvest and Processing (clause 18.2 of the Lease and Management Agreement); - Selling and Marketing Fees, being 5.5% of the Gross Sale Proceeds (clause 18.2 of the Lease and Management Agreement); and - an Incentive Fee equal to 33% of the amount (if any), by which the Net Proceeds of Sale exceed the Target Net Proceeds of Sale for each Sandalwood Lot (clause 18.3 of the Lease and Management Agreement).
+- Costs of Harvest and Processing payable from the Grower's Gross Proceeds of Sale (clause 18.2 of the Lease and Management Agreement); - Selling and Marketing Fees, being 5.5% of the Grower's Gross Proceeds of Sale (clause 18.2 of the Lease and Management Agreement); and - an Incentive Fee equal to 33% of the amount, if any, by which the Grower's Net Proceeds of Sale exceed the Target Net Proceeds of Sale for each Sandalwood Lot (clause 18.3 of the Lease and Management Agreement).